 - Can you offer any new unique selling points or incentives this year?

 - Is your website streamlined for the Customer Journey?

 - Do you have your automated email marketing set up and ready to go?

 - During slower periods, are there other things you have been meaning to focus on, which you can schedule out?
 Organising, accounting, trainings, or networking events?

 For great forecasting, your calendar should incorporate it all, from awareness days, public and regional holidays, to #hashtagholidays and back-to-school weeks.
 Everything you need, at a glance.
 And don’t forget that if your market is international, you’ll need to consider other holidays or cultural celebrations, too.

-Get started with our brilliant calendar for New Zealand, Australia, and the United States here, for free.
+Get started with our brilliant calendar for New Zealand and Australia here, for free.
 Then, start building structure and organisation around each week or month of the year.
 If you’re selling Brainstorm campaign options, and write out your plan.

 - Emails should be low on the spammy index, and high on the funny, beautiful, or inspiring.

 - Start early.
 Make your yearly marketing plan now, and know what’s coming.